hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 Or, **building a new mission for infra orgs** by evolving *keep the plane in the air and save money* toward *empower all our users with stable, efficient, agile infra*.

-We'll discuss in eight parts, laying out a **taxonomy for understanding tech strategies** and a **framework for building them**.
+We'll discuss in eight parts, laying out a taxonomy for understanding tech strategies and a framework for building them.
 Throughout, consider a guiding question: ***when and how should infra prioritize between stability, efficiency, and agility?***

 - Prelude
   - **Intro**: stability, efficiency, and agility as pillars for an empowerment-oriented mission